C5T/Current/Karl/README.md

 By default, muted alerts do not become pages, and non-muted ones are promoted to pages and sent to all DRIs.
 Paged alerts are then automatically muted by their { Service, Name }, any tags, for the next 15 minutes.

-The logic to take into consideration current muting configuration, alert severity, DRI configuration, account medias (e-mail, SMS, etc.), time of day, vacations, etc., is implemented as the Dispatcher.
+Dispatcher contains the more sophisticated logic that takes into consideration:
+* current muting configuration
+* alert severity
+* DRI configuration
+* alert delivery mediums (e-mail, SMS, etc.)
+* time of day
+* vacations calendar
+* etc.

+and makes the decision as per which alerts to promote to pages, and whom to deliver them using which mediums.

 ## Implementation